Weekly CSA Box Contents

 Why join a CSA?

-1. The produce is fresh, organic and local.
+1. The produce is fresh, organically grown and local.
 This is healthier than trucked in produce and it is less expensive too.
 Produce that has just been picked has more vitamins and minerals than produce that sits on store shelves.

 2. Being a part of these local programs helps broaden palates by providing items that buyers might have never tried if it wasn’t made available to them by their CSA farm.